 –REFERENCE: In Gotham Academy: Second Semester #5.
 Despite having only attended Gotham Academy as a child for a very brief tenure, Bruce, due to his fame, wealth, and philanthropic efforts, becomes a member of the Board of Directors of the prestigious school.

-–REFERENCE: In the “Leviathan web display” from Batman Incorporated Vol. 2 #3.
+–REFERENCE: In the “Leviathan web display” in Batman Incorporated Vol. 2 #3.
 Kathy Kane learns that Doctor Dedalus (Otto Netz), the vile ex-Nazi spymaster/secret top man at Spyral, is her biological father.
 Long lost memories of Kathy’s father now come to light within her brain.
 Ashamed of her heritage, Kathy ends her very short-lived but passionate relationship with Batman, and retires from her role as Bat-Woman.
 Despite the failure of the Bat-Woman mission and her distaste in regard to her father, Kathy will, of course, continue spying on Batman.
 As we learn in Grayson #6, Grayson #14, and Grayson #19, Kathy’s reason for staying in the spy game and seemingly continuing her father’s will is mainly because she, ever since childhood, has been molded to become his heir (as a possible future host vessel for his mind) and brainwashed to do his bidding.
 But in order to effectively continue spying on Batman, Kathy will need to fake her own death…

-–REFERENCE: In the “Leviathan web display” from Batman Incorporated Vol. 2 #3 and in Batman Incorporated Vol. 2 #13—originally told in Detective Comics #485.
+–REFERENCE: In the “Leviathan web display” in Batman Incorporated Vol. 2 #3 and in Batman Incorporated Vol. 2 #13—originally told in Detective Comics #485.
 Ra’s Al Ghul’s second-in-command and his actual biological father, Han-Son (better known as The Sensei), tries and fails to seize control of the League of Assassins, prompting a brief war between two ninja factions.
 Recently “retired” Bat-Woman Kathy Kane mysteriously gets involved.
 Kathy winds up witnessing a fight between Batman and Bronze Tiger (Ben Turner), who defeats the Dark Knight in combat, allowing another assassin to seemingly stab Kathy to death!
 Unknown to Batman, Kathy is not really dead—her murder is actually an elaborately orchestrated ruse perpetrated by herself, Spyral, and Talia Al Ghul.
 Kathy returns to the shadows to continue secretly spying on Batman.

-–REFERENCE: In the “Leviathan web display”from Batman Incorporated Vol. 2 #3.
+–REFERENCE: In the “Leviathan web display” in Batman Incorporated Vol. 2 #3.
 Billionaire John Mayhew attempts to recruit Batman and Robin onto a new team of international heroes dubbed The Club of Heroes.
 One of the main members of this team is the original Knight, essentially the British Batman.
 Knight’s son Cyril Sheldrake (who is also his sidekick known as Squire) will later become the second Knight and one of Batman’s trusted allies in the future.
 Wingman (Benedict Rundstrom), El Gaucho (Santiago Vargas), Man-of-Bats (William Great Eagle), Little Raven, The Legionary (Alphonso Giovanni), The Musketeer (Jean-Marie), and The Ranger are also members of the team.
 Once assembled, this Club of Heroes venture will fail immediately.
 The team doesn’t get along and disbands in less than a half hour.
 (Note that the “Leviathan web display” shows images from the previous continuity.
 Therefore, Dick’s Robin costume is an obsolete one.)

-–REFERENCE: In the “Leviathan web display” from Batman Incorporated Vol. 2 #3—originally told in Batman #113 and added to the Modern Age canon via a reference in Batman #679.
+–REFERENCE: In the “Leviathan web display” in Batman Incorporated Vol. 2 #3—originally told in Batman #113 and added to the Modern Age canon via a reference in Batman #679.
 During an encounter with Spyral secret agents, the Dark Knight is sprayed with a gas weapon that causes a vivid hallucination.
 Batman lucidly dreams that he is on a distant planet known as Zur-En-Arrh, where he is endowed with super-powers and gets to meet his perfect alien double, who wears a garish purple-and-red bat costume.

 –REFERENCE: In Legends of Tomorrow #4, Part 3.
 Upon waking up from his Zur-En-Arrh dream, Batman finds the Bat-Radia, an alien device straight out of his hallucination.
 Clearly, Simon Hurt’s machinations went a bit beyond an internal examination.
 To mess with Batman even further, the Bat-Radia—actually just a non-functional prop—had to have been fashioned and left with Batman upon his awakening.
 While the Bat-Radia is just a piece of junk, Batman, unsure of what it really is, keeps it as a trophy.
 Suffice to say, this trophy will be lost in a couple years (only to later turn up in the Metahuman Museum of Oddities in Atlanta).

 –REFERENCE: In Batman Incorporated Vol. 2 #3 and Grayson #12.
 Simon Hurt implants post-hypnotic suggestions into Batman’s psyche while he’s undergoing sensory deprivation tests.
 Hurt is actually Thomas Wayne, Bruce’s great(x5) uncle born in the 1700s, endowed with quasi-immortality.
 During these sensory deprivation tests, Hurt is able to psychoanalyze Batman and literally hear in detail about all of the Dark Knight’s hallucinations, new and old—(Batman has been drugged by Scarecrow and Joker several times before and was recently drugged by Spyral).
 Using dialogue specific to Batman’s most recent hallucination, Dr. Hurt implants the trigger word “Zur-En-Arrh” into Batman’s brain.
 Once this word is uttered, Bruce will “shutdown” and lose all memory of having ever been a crime-fighter.
 After a lengthy period of sleep-deprivation in an isolation chamber, Batman temporarily believes Robin has died as a result of an alien encounter (another vivid hallucination).
 Afterward, Batman forgets ever meeting Hurt thanks to hypnosis.
 Hurt also blocks all of Batman’s memory of him using hypnosis.
-(Note that this event, while not specifically referenced in the New Age, is canon because the “Leviathan web display” from Batman Incorporated Vol. 2 #3 shows Simon Hurt.
-Therefore, we must assume Hurt’s important back-story bits, being pertinent to the New Age, are at least quasi-canonical.)
+(Note that this event, while not specifically referenced in the New 52, is canon because the “Leviathan web display” in Batman Incorporated Vol. 2 #3 shows Simon Hurt.
+Therefore, we must assume Hurt’s important back-story bits, being pertinent to the New 52, are at least quasi-canonical.)

 –REFERENCE: In Batman Incorporated Vol. 2 #6.
 Simon Hurt continues messing with Batman’s brain while he is undergoing more sleep deprivation tests.
 Hurt challenges his three substitute Batmen (cops Josef Muller, Branca, and Michael Lane) by pitting them against the real thing, but a groggy and confused Batman still easily defeats them.
 Hurt blocks Batman’s memory of the fight against the substitutes and then sends the Dark Knight on his way.
 Batman still has no memories of ever meeting Simon Hurt or of fighting his substitute Batmen.
 However, he does record the details of the fight into his Black Casebook, mistakenly listing it as a hallucination he had undergone while in the sleep deprivation tank.
 Bruce calls them “the three ghosts of Batman.”
 Hurt will retrain (and sadistically torture) his substitute Batmen for the next two years before unleashing them upon Gotham again.
 Specifically, Lane’s brother and sister will be slaughtered in an occult ritual (as mentioned in Batman Incorporated Vol. 2 #10).